Caloocan station: History

 The station was originally part of the railway line operated by Manila Railroad Company connecting Manila to northern Luzon that commenced operations on March 24, 1891.
 It was the first railroad station serving Caloocan, which was then a town of Manila province at the time of its opening.
-It originally had two station buildings located 568.15 m apart: a two-story building at the Caloocan Depot and another across Route 54 (now Samson Road).
+It originally had two station buildings located 568.15 m apart: a two-story building at the Caloocan Depot and another across what is now Samson Road.
 It was described a key entry point of the railway line to the north and central Luzon.
 On August 31, 1898, the general order in response to Manila Railroad Company general manager Thomas Higgins's request to continue operations despite the Spanish–American War, General Emilio Aguinaldo ordered his troops to guard the Caloocan station facility and inspect its coaches and trainsets located inside the station.

 The station was abandoned in 1997 after services to Meycauayan ceased, but was supposed to be replaced by a new one in as a result of the rehabilitation of PNR Southrail and the Northrail project, a rebuilding of the line from Manila to Pampanga which would partly use the old right-of-way.
 The project commenced in 2007, construction has halted though as of 2011 and underwent many renegotiation, including a litigation as a result of the cancellation with the Chinese contractor.
 On 2017, Caloocan and 16 other stations situated on the abandoned line would be rebuilt as part of the newly revitalized elevated Northrail system serving from Tutuban in Manila to Clark in Pampanga, reviving its use once again as a railway station.